valory-xyz/ai-registry-mech/README.md

 npx hardhat test
 ```

+### Linters
+- [`ESLint`](https://eslint.org) is used for JS code.
+- [`solhint`](https://github.com/protofire/solhint) is used for Solidity linting.

+### Github Workflows
+The PR process is managed by github workflows, where the code undergoes
+several steps in order to be verified.
+Those include:
+- code installation
+- running linters
+- running tests

 ## Deployment and redeployment
 The deployment of contracts to the test- and main-net is split into step-by-step series of scripts for more control and checkpoint convenience.
 The description of deployment procedure can be found here: [deployment](https://github.com/valory-xyz/ai-registry-mech/blob/main/scripts/deployment).